As Parkinson’s disease (PD) progresses, it is common to experience changes in the spine, hands and feet.

 Nearly every person who lives with PD will experience some degree of muscle rigidity.
 Muscle rigidity associated with PD is most noticeable in the muscles that flex the limbs and trunk.
 Common experiences include bending of the neck, curling of the trunk with slumping of the shoulders and bending at the wrists, fingers, elbows, hips and knees.
 These changes progress over time.

 A third or more people with PD eventually experience changes in posture, although this occurs most often in advanced PD.
 Some people experience severe postural changes with extreme leaning forward or to one side.

-Other common changes include dystonia, muscle spasms and cramps that are particularly common in the feet; and osteoporosis, where weakened bones which can increase risk of falls and fractures.
+Other common changes include A disorder in which muscles contract uncontrollably, causing abnormal movements and postures; can be very painful., muscle spasms and cramps that are particularly common in the feet; and osteoporosis, where weakened bones which can increase risk of falls and fractures.
 Lastly, it is important to look at the impact of orthopedic surgeries for non-PD related spine deformities, hip and knee replacement and other bone problems, which may present unique challenges for people with PD.
 Although people with PD can benefit from such surgeries, they may have a longer and more complicated recovery than people without PD.

 Rigidity, weakened muscles and involuntary muscle contractions (dystonia) can cause painful deformities for people with PD.
 A tilted or twisted spine also can throw a person off balance and increase the risk of falling.
 These common changes in the skeleton and bones can occur with PD: